Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 More than understanding the entire electric charging process, it is important to identify each actors and explain their roles:

 * **CPO** (Charge Point Operator) manages and supervises the infrastructure of charging stations, usually in public spaces.
 It can operate one or many charging infrastructure behalf of station owners or for its own account.
+CPO uses **CPMS** (Charge Point Managing System), the software developped by **CPMS development company** used to manage and supervise the charging stations.
 * **eMSP** (eMobility Service Provider) is providing mobility services like giving access to charging stations to EV users.
 * **Aggregator** is a platform offering services that enable mobility operators to easily build partnerships.
 It develops the links between CPO and eMSP to enables electric mobility roaming.

+Those three actors are the main ones, but there are other secondaries like **OEM Construtors** who builds Charging Points, **NSP** (Navigation Service Provider) who provides location information of Charge Points, **Integrators** who supports new players who want to setup their own Charge Station, ...

+Moreover, some actors take several roles like a CPO who can be eMSP and develop is own CPMS.

 To help all these actors to communicate together, some standards have been set up to manage the electromobility ecosystem.